Mte90/g.ene/readme.md

 ##What?

 Graphene is a Boot2Gecko version for desktop that use the same technology of Firefox OS but in the desktop.
+In few words is a Firefox with the UI and with the Firefox OS APIs.

 Actually the [Graphene build](https://archive.mozilla.org/pub/b2g/nightly/latest-mozilla-central/) exist only for Linux, check on [1218589](https://bugzilla.mozilla.org/show_bug.cgi?id=1218589).